Jim Finks: NFL front office career

 In 1964, Finks was named the general manager of the Minnesota Vikings.
 In 1968, Minnesota won its first NFL Central Division Championship, marking the start of a dynasty that produced 11 division championship teams and four Super Bowl appearances in the following 14 years.
 In 1969, the Vikings won 12 of 14 games and claimed the NFL championship before losing to the American Football League's Kansas City Chiefs 23–7 in Super Bowl IV.

 The Vikings team that Finks put together was powered by a dynamic defensive front four, popularly known as The "Purple People Eaters".
 The first member of the unit, defensive end Jim Marshall, came to the Vikings in a 1961 trade before Finks arrived.
-In 1964, the new general manager added two potential stars to the line: end Carl Eller as a first-round pick in the NFL Draft, and tackle Gary Larsen in a trade.
+In 1964, the new general manager added two potential stars to the line: end Carl Eller as a first-round pick in the NFL draft, and tackle Gary Larsen in a trade.
 He completed "The Purple People Eaters" in 1967 by picking Alan Page in the draft.

 In 1967, Norm Van Brocklin resigned as head coach and Finks immediately hired Bud Grant, who had been a successful coach of the Winnipeg Blue Bombers of the CFL for 10 seasons.
 That year, Finks also brought in a new quarterback, Joe Kapp, from the CFL.
-Kapp had played for the Calgary Stampeders when Finks was its General Manager.
+Kapp had played for the Calgary Stampeders when Finks was its general manager.
 During the 1969 NFL championship season, Kapp passed for a record seven touchdowns against the Baltimore Colts and was a major contributor to his team's success.

 In 1972, Finks made another daring trade with the New York Giants, this time to bring back Fran Tarkenton, the quarterback he had traded in 1967.
 In 1973, the Vikings defeated the Dallas Cowboys for the NFC championship but lost to the Miami Dolphins 24–7 in Super Bowl VIII.
 It turned out to be the last game with the Vikings for Finks, who that season was named the NFL Executive of the Year.
-Finks, who had been named a club vice-president in 1972 as a reward for his brilliant work, resigned in May 1974.
+Finks, who had been named a club vice-president in 1972 as a reward for his brilliant work, resigned in May 1974, reportedly because the Vikings refused to award him the stock that had been held by Van Brocklin and also because of the decision by NFL Commissioner Pete Rozelle to have all team owners have offices.